cmdaltctr/prettier-configurator/README.md

 ## Usage

-1. Download the file to your computer.
+1. Download the file to your computer, and setup a localhost server via VS Code etc.
 2. Open `index.html` in your web browser.
 3. Modify the Prettier options using the user interface.
 4. Click the "Generate .prettierrc.json" button to generate the configuration file.